piccolo-orm/piccolo/SECURITY.md

 ## Supported Versions

-v1 is actively maintained, and any security vunerabilities will be patched.
+v1 is actively maintained, and any security vulnerabilities will be patched.

 v0.X will have any major security vulnerabilities patched.